-- PTC treatment week begins on Sunday and ends on Saturday, and any part of a week is counted as a full week. - Payments are due based upon payment arrangements of the facility (weekly, bi-weekly or monthly) - Type of payment varies per facility (cash, personal checks, money order, credit cards) - Payments are to be provided to the front desk prior to dosing. - Limited private insurances are accepted.
+- PTC treatment week begins on Sunday and ends on Saturday, and any part of a week is counted as a full week. - Payments are due based upon payment arrangements of the facility (weekly, bi-weekly or monthly) - Type of payment varies per facility (cash, personal checks, money order, credit cards) - Payments are to be provided to the individual responsible for payment collection if providing a check, it is to be made out to: PTC, Inc. - Sorry, private insurance is not accepted.
 You are encouraged to check with your private insurance provider to see if you qualify for reimbursement from your carrier.
 PTC can provide payment records for your own remittance. - If you are receiving dosing services, I understand that the initial charge is non-refundable, whether or not you complete the course of treatment. - After you complete the enrollment process and choose not to enter PTC treatment services, an Intake services charge is non-refundable - Premature discontinuation of treatment and return within five (5) days of last dose is subject to a reinstatement charge.
-If you return after five (5) days, then full enrollment fees apply. - You are responsible for the contents of this agreement. - You are expected to promptly report any changes to your financial coverage.
+If you return after five (5) days, then full enrollment fees apply. - You are responsible for the contents of this agreement. - You are expected to promptly report any changes to my financial coverage.
 You are responsible for any outstanding fees that may apply. - You understand that PTC has the right to adjust treatment service fees during the course of your treatment.